 The council's Statement of Accounts (SoA) is prepared in accordance with the Chartered Institute of Public Finance and Accountancy/ Local Authority (Scotland) Accounts Advisory Committee (CIPFA/LASAAC) code of practice on local authority accounting in Great Britain ("the code").
 The code requires that the accounts contain the following statements listed below.
-This year the accounts have been compiled under International Financial Reporting Standards (IFRS).
-Prior year comparator figures have also been restated under these standards.
+The accounts have been compiled under International Financial Reporting Standards (IFRS).

-Statement of responsibilities for the statement of accounts (page 14)
+Statement of responsibilities for the statement of accounts (page 13)